Board Nomination

 All nominated candidates for the CPA Alberta Board must also provide:

-Please provide the content in bullet form, describing your role as a professional and other relevant experience relating to the CPA Alberta Board positions, as well as a Candidate Statement outlining why you are interested in being part of the CPA Alberta Board and what your priorities are.
+Please provide the content in bullet form, describing your role as a professional and other relevant experience relating to the CPA Alberta Board positions, as well as a Candidate Statement (maximum of 225 words) outlining why you are interested in being part of the CPA Alberta Board and what your priorities are.

 1. What do you see impacting the CPA profession, and how can CPA Alberta best respond?